Lefteris-B/Aurras/README.md

 ## Overview
 This project aims to provide an open-source hardware accelerator for Keyword Spotting (KWS) applications, which will be smoothly incorporated into the Caravel System-on-Chip.
 Our goal is to improve energy efficiency in the Caravel SoC ecosystem by using the ONNX framework ([Open Neural Network Exchange](https://onnx.ai/)) to optimize the KWS machine learning model and audio feature extraction operations.

-One key aspect of our method is using Large Language Models (LLMs) to create configuration files for Chipyard([UCB-BAR Chipyard](https://github.com/ucb-bar/chipyard)), which is an advanced hardware abstraction layer developed by UCB-BAR([UCB-BAR](https://bar.eecs.berkeley.edu/)).
-The LLM-generated configurations are designed using the most recent breakthroughs in AI prompting for the development of a customized application RISC-V core with an AI accelerator based on the Gemmini Project([Gemmini Project](https://github.com/ucb-bar/gemmini)).
+One key aspect of our method is using Large Language Models (LLMs) to create configuration files for ([Chipyard](https://github.com/ucb-bar/chipyard)), which is an advanced hardware abstraction layer developed by ([UCB-BAR](https://bar.eecs.berkeley.edu/)).
+The LLM-generated configurations are designed using the most recent breakthroughs in AI prompting for the development of a customized application RISC-V core with an AI accelerator based on the ([Gemmini Project](https://github.com/ucb-bar/gemmini)).
 Chipyard uses these configurations to build the necessary Verilog files for the application core and the AI accelerator.
 This process helps bridge the gap between high-level ideation and hardware implementation.

 The integration of LLMs for configuration generation represents a groundbreaking approach to hardware design, promising to streamline the development process and unlock new efficiencies in the creation of specialized computing solutions.
 This project not only aims to advance the field of embedded AI applications but also to establish a new paradigm for leveraging generative AI in hardware development.